 The divorce and family law attorneys of Jacobs Berger understand the many complexities of the divorce process.
 Our experienced and qualified divorce attorneys work closely with out clients and their families to mitigate the many financial and emotional stresses of divorce during and after your legal proceedings.

-Call our office today to discuss your questions and concerns regarding the Early Settlement Panel or any divorce related matter in a confidential and comprehensive case assessment with a member of our legal team.
+Call our office today to discuss your questions and concerns regarding the Early Settlement Panel or any divorce related matter in a strategic planning session with a member of our legal team.

 Early Settlement Panel FAQs in New Jersey Family Courts

 Who are the Early Settlement Panelists?

 An early settlement panel is one of the opportunities that the court system gives you in order to bring a settlement benefit to couples that are in dispute over potential issues.
 An early settlement panel is comprised of two or three attorneys who are volunteering their time with nothing to do with the case and have no interest in the issues involved or the outcome in the case.